Home Loan Floating Interest Rate_Banner_WC

 Deciding to take _WC

-When the Reserve Bank of India increases the repo rate, the floating interest rate also increases, which in turn, leads to home loans becoming expensive and EMIs higher.
-On the other hand, when the RBI decreases the repo rate, the floating rate goes down.
-This, in turn, leads to lower, more affordable EMIs.
+When RBI increases the Repo Rate, the floating interest rate also increases, resulting in expensive Home Loans and EMIs getting higher.
+On the other hand, when the RBI decreases the Repo Rate, the floating rate goes down.
+This, in turn, leads to lower and more feasible EMIs.

 Benefits of Opting_WC

-Benefits of Opting for a Loan on Floating Interest Rates
+Benefits of Choosing a Floating Interest Rate Home Loan

-The biggest reason why home loan borrowers prefer floating interest rates over fixed rates is that floating interest rates are 1% to 2% cheaper than fixed interest rates.
-Since home loans are long-term loans, a 1% to 2% difference in the interest rate can lead to a person saving a substantial amount of money, often running into lakhs.
+The biggest reason why Home Loan borrowers prefer floating interest rates over fixed rates is that floating interest rates are 1% to 2% cheaper than fixed interest rates.
+Since Home Loans are long-term loans, a 1% to 2% difference in the interest rate can lead to a person saving a substantial amount of funds.

 Floating Interest Rates Help One Build Savings